pboutinaud/SHiVAi/README.md

 You will also find a PDF report for each participant detailing statics about their segmentation and QC in `results/participantXXXX/report/_subject_id_participantXXXX/summary.pdf`

-## Data structures accepted by SHIV-AI
+## Data structures accepted by SHiVAi

 Example of `BIDS` structure folders: